Have you heard of a smudge pot? It makes such a cool planter, But You Need To Rehab The Rusted Metal

 What Not To Do:

-Don’t leave your rusted item out in the wet elements to get worse before cleaning with vinegar and treating with oil.
+Don’t leave your rusted item out in the wet elements to get worse before cleaning with vinegar and treating it with oil.

 - Krylon ColorMaster Acyrlic Sealant (Satin)